younessoub/projet_M207/README.md

 On the **master node (vm2)**, apply the YAML service manifests provided in the repository:

+Create three files: http.yaml, samba.yaml and mysql.yaml

+The contents for the files is provided in the k8s_services folder

+After saving them run the following commands

 ```bash
 kubectl apply -f http.yaml
 kubectl apply -f mysql.yaml